effector/effector/docs/api/effector/Store.md

 Returns current state of store

 :::caution You don't need this method!
-`getState()` gives rise to difficult to debug imperative code and kind of race condition.
+`getState()` usage can result in difficult-to-debug imperative code and create a kind of race condition.
 Prefer declarative [sample](sample.md) to pass data from store and [attach](attach.md) for effects
 :::